Ying Bu: Rebellion against Han

 Before Ying Bu rebelled, he told his men, "The emperor is old and hates going to war.
 He'll definitely not come.
 Even if he sends any of his generals, among them only Han Xin and Peng Yue are dangerous, but since both of them are already dead there's nothing to fear."
 Ying Bu moved east to attack Jing (荊) and in Fuling (富陵) he defeated and killed Liu Gu (劉賈), Prince of Jing (荊王).
 He then crossed the Huai River to attack Chu.
 Chu sent its forces to intercept Ying Bu between Xu (徐) and Tong (僮), with three armies ready to come to each other's aid if any came under attack.
 Someone warned the Chu commanders, "Ying Bu is versed in warfare and the people have long feared him.
 Chu forces are fighting on their own territory and are easily scattered.
 Now the army is divided into three forces, if one is defeated the other two would follow suit.
 How is it possible for them to help each other?"
 The warning was ignored.
 Ying Bu later really did defeat one army and the other two dispersed.

 Ying Bu then advanced west and encountered the Han army led by Emperor Gaozu in Qixi (蕲西; south of present-day Su County, Anhui) and they battled at Zhui (甀).
 Ying Bu's army was well-trained so Gaozu had to retreat to Yongcheng (庸城).
 From a distance, Gaozu saw that Ying Bu's forces were deployed like Xiang Yu's and he hated that.
 Gaozu asked Ying Bu, "Why do you want to rebel?", to which Ying Bu replied, "I want to be the emperor."
 Gaozu was furious and scolded Ying Bu, and launched an attack.
 Ying Bu was defeated and retreated back across the Huai River.
 At times he halted and turned back to resist the Han forces but failed.
 Ying Bu was eventually left with around 100 men and they retreated to south of the Yangtze River.

 Ying Bu was Wu Rui's son-in-law, so Wu Chen (吳臣; Wu Rui's son), who would posthumously be known as King Cheng of Changsha (長沙成王), sent a messenger to Ying Bu, lying that he would help Ying Bu escape to Nanyue.
 Ying Bu believed Wu Chen and followed the messenger to Poyang (番陽), where he was killed by peasants in Zi Village (茲鄉).

 Legacy

-Ying Bu is sometimes venerated as a door god in Chinese and Taoist temples, usually partnered with Peng Yue.
+Ying Bu is sometimes venerated as a door god in Chinese and Taoist temples, usually partnered with Peng Yue, other Han general.
 He is one of the 32 historical figures who appear as special characters in the video game Romance of the Three Kingdoms XI by Koei.
 He is also featured under the name "Qing Bu" as a playable character of the "Muscleman" class in the action role-playing game Prince of Qin.